- 1. Legalities

-Will Moncrieff – Company Secretary
+Will Moncrieff – Chairman

 Will is a lawyer practising in the areas of corporate, commercial and resources law, including mergers and acquisitions, capital raisings, corporate advisory, corporate governance and company restructures.
 Will was a partner of one of Australia’s major national law firms and is now a partner of Jackson McDonald, Western Australia’s largest independent law firm.
 Before joining Jackson McDonald, Will co-founded McKenzie Moncrieff.
 Will is recognised as a leading corporate and securities lawyer in WA and is regularly engaged by public companies, boards of directors and advisory firms to provide sound advice and judgement on matters requiring a professional approach within a commercial environment.
 Will has been recognised in 2014 Best Lawyers Australia survey for Corporate, Corporate/Governance Practice, Employee Benefits and Mergers and Acquisitions Law.
 Will has successfully worked with many companies and advisers (local, national and international) on a number of significant M&A and capital raising transactions, including cross-border acquisitions, divestments and fundraisings.
 For several years Will worked as an executive officer at ASX.
 Will’s professional associations and memberships include the Australian Institute of Company Directors and Financial Services Institute of Australia.